-The term 'Treasury Bills' is explained in detail and with examples in the Retirement edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Treasury Bills' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Treasury Bills prove to be among the largest category of United States issued Treasuries.
 They are also called T-Bills for short.
 Treasury Bills have maturities of a year or less.
 They never pay investors interest before they mature, making them somewhat like zero coupon bonds.
 The government instead sells Treasury Bills at a face value discount, which causes there to be a positive yield to maturity.
 Numerous economists and ratings agency consider Treasury bills to be the lowest risk investments that American and foreign investors can purchase.